zer0def/aquarium/README.md

 - Kata's available only through Kubedee
 - Kubedee: Registry proxy not deployed as an LXD container, making Docker a harder dependency than it genuinely needs to be
-- cluster-wide pod security policies are just awful
 - most likely inconsistent whitespace handling, deal with it
+- ~~cluster-wide pod security policies are just awful~~ ripped out due to [deprecation in K8S 1.21](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/), none until something better comes along

 ## Legalese